iqnite/autocube/README.md

 In algorithms, each rotation is separated by a space.
 Prime (counterclockwise) rotations are followed by an apostrophe (`'`), double rotations by a `2`.

-To apply an algorithm to a cube, use the `--moves` option:
+To apply an algorithm to a cube, use the `--moves` option.
+Make sure the algorithm is put in double quotes (`"`):

 ```bash
 autocube --moves "U R U' R'"